Biden to Veto Congressional Efforts to Restore Solar Panel Tariffs on Southeast Asian Nations

 “This legislation would sabotage US energy security,” said Ali Zaidi, Biden's national climate adviser.
 “It's about fundamentally undermining our progress towards increased energy security and having the tools we need to attack the climate crisis.”

 The decision to veto the legislation has not been without its critics.
-Representative Dan Kildee, a Democrat who co-sponsored the resolution, said that he disagreed with Biden on this issue. “ has been found to have violated our trade laws, yet the has failed to respond, including suspending tariffs and letting their unlawful behavior go unanswered,” he said.
+Representative Dan Kildee, a Democrat who co-sponsored the resolution, said that he disagreed with Biden on this issue. “ has been found to have violated our trade laws, yet the United States has failed to respond, including suspending tariffs and letting their unlawful behavior go unanswered,” he said.

 The US is on track to increase its domestic solar panel manufacturing capacity eightfold by the end of 2024, another White House official said.
 However, Biden does not plan to extend the tariff waivers after the two-year period has concluded because domestic manufacturing has taken off.